FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 FSDS is brought to you by your friends at Formula Student Team Delft, MIT Driverless and FSEast.

-Would you like to help develop this project?
-Create [an issues](https://github.com/FS-Online/Driverless-Competition-Simulator/issues) introducing yourself and we will get you up to speed.

 You can read all about how FSDS works in this [systems overview document](/docs/system-overview.md)

 ## Repo Overview